O957/Re-Wittmann-TDWMFC-2024/README.md

 (please, very much so, feel free to)

 * Point out errors in my code or writing.
-* Propose additional equations or experiments that go beyond what's in Wittmann_TDWMFC_2024.
+* Propose or add to this repository additional equations or experiments that go beyond what's in Wittmann_TDWMFC_2024.
 * Provide suggestions regarding my code or writing.

 Some means to contribute include: